mochammadsk/ProjectRevoU/README.md

-This is my HTML and CSS web project in RevoU course
+This is my first web project in RevoU course.